nrpl/nrpl.github.io/lambda-expressions.md

 They enable functional programming in Java.
 By using Lambdas it is possible to avoid boilerplate code and simplify parallel processing.

-In Java everything is defined inside a Class.
+In Java everything is defined inside a class.
 But if you just have one method in a class, there is a lot of boilerplate code.
 Lambdas represent a block of code without additional wrapper code.
 To define a lambda expression the following syntax is used: